 An important thing to know about laser scanning is that it is a very multifaceted data acquisition approach.
 There are numerous LiDAR techniques, which call upon a variety of hardware and software packages.
 For starters, there is terrestrial LiDAR, mobile LiDAR and aerial LiDAR.

 Mobile LiDAR, often referred to as mobile mapping, also involves the collection of point data from a ground-based platform, but unlike terrestrial, it utilizes a moving platform.
 Sensors are often mounted on an automobile and driven along pre-planned routes, Meade says, pointing out that mobile LiDAR can also be used on boats, ATVs and trains.
+(For more information on how sensors are used in self-driving cars, see our sister publication, Autonomous Vehicle Technology.)
 “Mobile mapping is most often used in corridor applications, as opposed to wide-area collects.
 Many mobile projects are related to roadway, railway, airport, dams or riverine applications,” he explains.

 Unlike terrestrial and mobile, aerial LiDAR is captured from an aerial platform that flies over the project area during the data acquisition phase.
 Meade says most projects today use a fixed-wing platform such as an airplane for acquisition, but that specialized applications of rotary-wing/helicopter acquisition continue to grow in popularity in cases when accuracy and point density are paramount.
 Airborne LiDAR is often the selected method for collecting high-resolution elevation data over broad areas, and the use of drones as a platform is an increasingly popular lower-cost alternative for projects requiring acquisition from closer up than planes and helicopters.